-The newest GT3 to the platform, this 2020 upgrade to the older Mercedes-AMG GT3 was a must-have when it first launched on the platform for 2022 Season 3.
-It has since found its advantages reduced thanks to BoP, however it is still a competitive choice and one which is much-loved on the sim.
+The newest GT3 to the platform, this 2020 upgrade from the older Mercedes-AMG GT3 was a must-have when it first launched on the platform for 2022 Season 3.
+It has since found its advantages reduced thanks to BoP, however, it is still a competitive choice and one which is much-loved on the sim.

-You can pick up individual setup bundles for the Mercedes-AMG GT3 EVO for both the VRS GT Series and the IMSA Series on the iRacing platform, which are also included in our overall iRacing setup subscription.
+- You can pick up setups for the Mercedes-AMG GT3 EVO now for both the VRS GT Series and the IMSA Series on the iRacing platform, which are also included in our iRacing setup subscription.

 BMW M4 GT3

-Bavaria’s finest opens up our list.
-First launching on iRacing as a prototype, the year before it first turned a corner in anger at a race event, the M4 GT3 is arguably the most popular GT3 on the platform.
-A large frame that loves kerbs and boasts a relatively forgiving traction control system, it’s a fun car to drive on a fixed setup as well as a formidable foe in open-setup racing.
+First launching on iRacing as a prototype the year before it first turned a corner in anger at a race event, the M4 GT3 is arguably the most popular GT3 on the platform.

 Ferrari 488 GT3 EVO